OsmSharp/osmsharp.github.io/index.md

 ## OsmSharp is a C# library to work with OpenStreetMap (OSM) data.

+If you are here for route planning, check [Itinero](http://www.itinero.tech/).

 ### What can I do with OsmSharp?

 OsmSharp enables you to work directly with OSM-data in .NET.
 Most important features are: